rolspace/www.rolandoramos.tech/_posts/2015-07-12-override-the-ienumerable-mapper-in-glass-mapper-4-0.markdown

 }
 {% endhighlight %}

-Since the CustomIEnumerableConfiguration class is complete, then the CustomIEnumerableAttribute class is completed as well.
+Once the `CustomIEnumerableConfiguration` class is complete, then the `CustomIEnumerableAttribute` class is completed as well.
 Now the final piece of the code is the custom type mapper class I need to implement.
 For this, I will inherit from the *AbstractSitecoreFieldMapper* class in the Glass.Mapper.Sc.DataMappers namespace.
 This is the base class from which all mappers in Glass.Mapper assembly inherit.

 The implementation for the *CustomIEnumerableMapper* class is shown below.
 For the purpose of this post I have borrowed the implementation from the *SitecoreFieldIEnumerableMapper* class used by Glass.Mapper.